unicef/unicef-material-ui/README.md

 ## Usage

-### theme
+### Adding UNICEF theme to your app

 This is customized version of theme for whole application.
- Add a `MuiThemeProvider` to the top level of your app to pass the theme down the React component tree.
-Then, you can access the theme object in style functions.
+To use UNICEF theme add `MuiThemeProvider` at the top level of your app, it will set the custom styles of unicef down to the component tree.

 More info: <a href="https://material-ui.com/styles/advanced/#theming">Material-ui theming</a>

 App.js